Real People Stories – Ruby

 Since giving up, my periods have been different (prior, whenever I would take a break from birth control, my cycle was 28 days on the dot).
 The second half of my cycle is now less intense as far as PMS symptoms, but last month, my period was about 4 days late.
 This month, it is 3 days late and counting, and I’m only mildly (just as last month) feeling like I might have a period (usually is an increase in pain than the bleeding).
 Last cycle and this cycle, there is pain right before I am “supposed” to have my period, so I wake up, then suddenly the CA125 type pain subsides on the day I am supposed to have my period, yet days will go by feeling fine then the delayed bleed will come.

 I would think I am pre-menopausal, but the birth control symptoms don’t quite make sense.
 I’m also 35, and while I think you can go into premenopause at my age, none of the women in my family have.
-There is also a ton of history of HPV-connected cancer in my family.
+There is also a ton of history of connected cancer in my family.

 I often feel super bloated and have gained around 30 pounds since last fall.